alf9310/Figura/README.md

 The project focuses on bridging the gap between **artist workflows** and **game development pipelines**, enabling small teams to divide work more effectively.

 ---
+## Updates
+In v1.1, we added:
+* Color swatches
+* Dynamic camera movement
+* Character name saving and loading
+---

 ## You are in control